These examples of tourism promotion during a pandemic show you how to get things right.

 - And how do we do it on a tight budget?

-In the New Normal, you face fresh challenges: new considerations to prepare for; customers’ changed preferences and priorities; and in some instances entirely new markets and segments to pivot to.
+In the New Normal, you face fresh challenges: New considerations to prepare for; customers’ changed preferences, priorities and even travel purchase journeys; and in some instances entirely new markets and segments to pivot to.

 All this to say, pandemic or not, travel and tourism brands need to stay on top of their marketing game.